monome/docs/norns/help/hardware.md

 ### battery

 Standard norns has a PKCELL LP803860 3.7V / 2000mAh with a JST connector.
 Replacements can be purchased from [Adafruit](https://www.adafruit.com/product/2011) or [DigiKey](https://www.digikey.com/en/products/detail/adafruit-industries-llc/2011/6612469).
+Try websearching the battery name for other distributors.

 Before you purchase a new battery, please consider that your norns may not be reporting battery performance accurately.
 To test, fully drain the battery and then charge it fully.